richardagalvez/jekyll-now/_posts/2016-10-18-Research-update: 1.md

 ---
 layout: post
-title: Thoughts on Hankel functions, BBN, waterfall mechanisms in inflation and the NFL.
+title: Hankel functions, BBN, waterfall mechanisms in inflation and the NFL.
 ---

 Today was a pretty busy day.
 Started out the morning by working with graduate students who I tutor